 Technology and artistic innovation have played a large role in CaW's development as the project's message has matured from pathways to sustainability toward a vision with a stronger social justice influence.
-This has included the development of a website2 and use of social media to promote art-science messaging.
+This has included the development of a website and use of social media to promote art-science messaging.
 The inclusion of audio, especially the voices of coastal inhabitants, has provided an additional avenue to anchor the work with personal experiences that describe different aspects of human connection to ocean and coastal spaces.
 In retrospect, this anchoring has provided profound influence for the project's own transformation by allowing actors in society to describe the types of knowledge gaps that exist within their own decision making and spheres of influence.

-CHALLENGES AND OPPORTUNITIES OF COLLABORATIONS IN THE ANTHROPOCENE
+CHALLENGES AND OPPORTUNITIES OF COLLABORATIONS IN THE ANTHROPOCENE www.catchingawave.org knowledge, and how it is utilized.

-While case studies like CaW can demonstrate the importance of not only transdisciplinary approaches for knowledge generation, they also raise many questions around who is generating that knowledge, and how it is utilized.
 As social justice becomes a more systemic consideration for the SDGs (Freistein and Mahlert, 2016; Scoones et al., 2020), questions around power and influence over decision making become more pertinent (Bexell and Jönsson, 2017; Fukuda-Parr and McNeill, 2019).
 A series of multiple, often contested, pathways for guiding societies toward sustainability have been identified with controversies emerging between weak and strong sustainability (Dietz and Neumayer, 2007; Neumann et al., 2017), between techno-centrism and ecocentrism (Audet, 2014), between adaptation and transformation (Dow et al., 2013) and between reformist and revolutionary positions (Geels, 2011; Geels et al., 2015).
 This contested space, all argued from a position of evidential strength, highlights the need for a more negotiated process that can develop clear bargained objectives where, both at individual and collective scales, the many technical and/or technocratic solutions that are presented by disciplines can be evaluated and re-evaluated to determine a positive way forward.